zentyal/zentyal/docs/en/user/dns.rst

 .. image:: images/dns/04-dns-hostname.png
    :scale: 70

-..
-FIXME: Use Zapp to show the shot

 eBox set automatically the authoritative name server for the configured domains to **ns** host name.
 If none is set, then 127.0.0.1 is set as authoritative name server for those domains.
 If you want to